This Peach Blueberry Crisp is the perfect summer dessert recipe. It is easy to make, flavorful, and perfect for guests!

 Step 2: Prepare topping and place on top

-Next, mix the topping ingredients in a separate bowl (it should be crumbly but not dry!).
+Next, mix the topping ingredients in a separate large bowl (it should be crumbly but not dry!).
 Sprinkle the topping all over the top of the fruit mixture.

 Step 3: Bake and serve